roheat/liverpoolfc/README.md

 I have created a front end web app for the team with details about the matches and team players.
 The app has a clean UI, animation effects and an admin dashboard with user authentication to Add/Edit/Delete matches and players.

-Have a look at the Live version [here](https://liverpoolfc-2df96.firebaseapp.com/).
+Have a look at the Live version [here](https://liverpoolfc.roheat.com/).

+Admin Login: { email: "roheat@gmail.com", password: "password" }

 #### Technologies